alexismrosales/sierpinski-triangle-opengl/README.md

 # sierpinski-triangle-opengl

-Basic drawing of sierpinski triangle in c++ with OpenGl free library.
+Basic drawing of sierpinski triangle in c++ with OpenGL free library.

 ## Compilation